cloudscape-design/components/src/internal/async-store/async-store.md

 ## Binding

 The store needs to be bound to the React properties, state, and/or other stores.
-It might ot might not need to have initialization, properties sync, and cleanup methods.
+It might or might not need to have initialization, properties sync, and cleanup methods.
 For example:

 ```typescript
 // The store binding hook.